Historical Trends Tutorial

 You can export the data from a Historical Trends graph so it can be imported into another program such as SAS or Excel.
 Use the following procedure to export the data from a Historical Trends graph…

-1. Click on the Data Table link.
+1. Click on the Make Table link.

 2. Scroll to the bottom of the window.